Lymphoedema Travel

 Airports and Flying

-Airports are busy, sometimes frantic places and you will always find someone who is impatient.
-Whilst it is not always possible, stand back try to avoid someone running into you with a trolley or bumping into you with their case.
-The last thing you need, is to damage your affected limb.
+Airports are busy, sometimes frantic places, and you will always find someone who is impatient.
+Whilst it is not always possible, stand back and try to avoid someone running into you with a trolley or bumping into you with their case.
+The last thing you need is to damage your affected limb.

 A pre-booked help policy is typically present in airports.
 Find out in advance, for instance, how the airport handles disability travel.
 If someone in your party has autism or learning difficulties, ask if there is a cognitive disability policy.